Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Enforcing Arbitration Awards in North Carolina

 Enforcement of arbitration awards is straightforward under North Carolina law.
 Awards can be filed with the Clerk of Superior Court for confirmation, transforming them into a judicial judgment if needed.
-Under the principle of Evidence & Information Theory, the physical evidence and documented awards are tangible and enforceable assets.
+Under the principle of Evidence & the claimant, the physical evidence and documented awards are tangible and enforceable assets.
 This legal process safeguards the interests of Zebulon’s business community, reinforcing arbitration as a reliable dispute resolution method.

 Challenges and Limitations of Arbitration